ifMaxi/Dolarg/README.md

 The api used for this little job was: [DolarApi](https://dolarapi.com/docs/#/)

-The architecture used for this project was MVVM (ModelViewModelView), some components used were a bit unnecessary but for the purposes of learning Dependency Injection with Dagger/Hilt they were necessary.
+The architecture used for this project was MVVM (Model View ViewModel), some components used were a bit unnecessary but for the purposes of learning Dependency Injection with Dagger/Hilt they were necessary.

 ### What was used?